featurist/flynn-pr-apps/README.md

 ### App manifest

 Applications beyond trivial often require custom environment variables, extra resources, services and endpoints.
-Drop `pr-app.yaml` in the root of your project to be able to customise all this.
+Drop `pr-app.yaml` at the root of your project to be able to customise all this.
 E.g.:

 ```
 env: